Tech N9ne & Eminem Collaboration “Speedom” is Here (Meaning & Review)

 I got Ellen DeGeneres tryna tell me these men are just full of jealousy

-Envious of female independence, head with a clitoris, hit or miss you
+Envious of female independence, head with a cl*toris, hit or miss you

 Eminem continues to speak about his personality.
-He calls himself a dentist hygienist-the person who helps get the patient prepared for the dentist.
-Eminem could be referring to the much much sinister persona of him-Slim Shady-doing the work for Eminem, to bring him into light.
-In fact Slim Shady persona is the evil out of the lot Marshall Mathers has got going on.
+He calls himself a dentist hygienist-the the person who helps get the patient prepared for the dentist.
+Eminem could be referring to the much much sinister persona of him-Slim Shady-doing the work for Eminem, to bring him into the light.
+In fact, Slim Shady’s persona is the evil out of the lot Marshall Mathers has got going on.